jspahrsummers/Microverse/README.md

 ## Requirements

-This project makes use of APIs from the macOS 12 (Monterey) [beta](https://beta.apple.com/sp/betaprogram/). macOS 11 (Big Sur) is unsupported.
+This project makes use of APIs from the macOS 12 (Monterey) [beta](https://beta.apple.com/sp/betaprogram/).
+ARM and Intel Macs should both work.

+macOS 11 (Big Sur) is unsupported.

+## Running Linux

+[`VZLinuxBootLoader`](https://developer.apple.com/documentation/virtualization/vzlinuxbootloader) is quite picky about its inputs.
+I had the best luck with [Ubuntu cloud images](https://cloud-images.ubuntu.com/), based on [this helpful comment by @droidix](https://github.com/evansm7/vftool/issues/2#issuecomment-735455161).

+The following examples assume arm64, but x86_64 should work similarly (presuming you get the correct downloads).

+### Kernel

+1. Download a `vmlinuz`, like https://cloud-images.ubuntu.com/releases/focal/release/unpacked/ubuntu-20.04-server-cloudimg-arm64-vmlinuz-generic
+2. Add `.gz` to the extension of the downloaded file
+3. Unpack with `gunzip` in the Terminal

+### Initial RAM disk

+The corresponding `initrd` can be used as-is: https://cloud-images.ubuntu.com/releases/focal/release/unpacked/ubuntu-20.04-server-cloudimg-arm64-initrd-generic

+### Startup disk image

+The startup image can be used as-is: https://cloud-images.ubuntu.com/releases/focal/release/ubuntu-20.04-server-cloudimg-arm64.img

 ## License and credit